 You are going to cut each fabric into strips.
 They can be as wide or as narrow as you like.
 It will look better if some are wider and some narrower.

-My panel fabric strips are quite wide (about 6″) to accomodate the pictures.
+My panel fabric strips are quite wide (about 6″) to accommodate the pictures.
 My red strips are quite narrow (about 2″) so they don’t overwhelm the other strips.

 Step 3 – Sewing the strips